mih/Psignifit-3.x/doc-src/TUTORIAL_BOOTSTRAP.rst

 * assessment of goodness of fit
 * sensitivity analysis for potential correction of confidence intervals (!! required for smaller datasets)

+If you got here directly from the Table of Contents you should jump to the `quickstart </QUICKSTART>`_ in order to learn how to organize your data for subsequent fitting:

 Fitting
 -------